Vanilla-OS/documentation/articles/en/almost.md

 Title: Almost - Introduction
 Description: Find out how to use Almost, the on-demand immutability utility.
 PublicationDate: 2023-06-10
+Authors:
-Authors: Contributors of Vanilla OS
+  - Contributors of Vanilla OS
+Tags:
+  - almost
 ---

 > Note: `almost` has been replaced with `abroot`.